Texas' Revenge Porn Laws

 Revenge Porn Charges Are Serious – Consult with an Experienced Killeen Criminal Attorney

 Revenge porn charges are relatively new charges that are intended to help deter people from posting compromising photos or videos of others – now that we have the ease and effectiveness of the internet to assist with such actions.
-If you are facing revenge porn charges, Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a formidable criminal attorney who is committed to fighting for your rights and to forging your strongest defense.
-For more information, please do not hesitate to contact or call us at (254) 220-4225 today.
+If you are facing revenge porn charges, Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is a formidable criminal attorney who is committed to fighting for your rights and to forging your strongest defense.
+For more information, please do not hesitate to contact us online or call us at (254) 781-4222 today.

 Categories: